Fishing in Devon: A Sea Anglers Guide

 Fishing in Lynmouth

 On a spring high tide, the harbour at Lynmouth is a good summertime mackerel spot.
 On a low tide, there’s no water at all.
-In late summer you can sometimes effectively target salmon at Lynmouth, including with flies, though a licence and pass is required for this.
+In late summer you can sometimes effectively target salmon at Lynmouth, including with flies, though a licence and pass are required for this.
 The coastline around Lynmouth looks to be a rock fishermen’s paradise, with a magnificent coastline worth exploring if you’ve got the proper boots and know what you’re doing.

 The harbour at Lynmouth can be good for bass and mullet, and the bay is popular with boat anglers for larger species like Tope and conger.
 The bay also often has a decent mackerel population pulsing through it in the summer months.